quangd42/golox/README.md

    - [ ] Inheritance
 - [ ] Standard Library

-Differences from the book:
+Differences in syntax from proposed in the book:
 - Go like syntax for if/else: parentheses not required for condition expression, thenBranch and elseBranch must be blocks (requires braces).
-- Go like syntax for 'for' loop: parentheses not required; loop body must be a block (requires braces).
+- Go like syntax for loops ('while' and 'for'): parentheses not required; loop body must be a block (requires braces).
 - Keyword to define a function is `fn`.

 Read more about [the Lox Language](https://craftinginterpreters.com/the-lox-language.html).